rnzaws/ecs_poc/README.md

 ### Bastion Host

-Per best practices, the ECS instances all have [private IP addresses](https://en.wikipedia.org/wiki/Private_network), so if you need to access an instance via SSH, you will need to proxy through a [bastion host](https://en.wikipedia.org/wiki/Bastion_host).
+Per best practices, the ECS Container Instances all have [private IP addresses](https://en.wikipedia.org/wiki/Private_network), so if you need to access an instance via SSH, you will need to proxy through a [bastion host](https://en.wikipedia.org/wiki/Bastion_host).
 The CloudFormation template for the bastion host is also based on the [AWS Startup Kit](https://github.com/awslabs/startup-kit-templates).